 I AM GUILTY

 I suspect you are guilty, too.
-I have frequently judged others by outward appearance.
-I guess that is why I am so self-conscious.
-Recently, I was able to go to the store, which is an enormous challenge for me now.
+At the risk of stepping on your toes I’ll share my recent trip to the grocery store.
 Walking in from the parking lot, up and down a few select aisles and back to the car is rarely possible.
-Then add the demand of removing items from the shelf and placing them in the cart, it wears me out.
-Lifting groceries respectively from the cart to the conveyor belt is out the question, so I just ask for help.
-Sometimes I park in the designated handicapped parking.
-Sometimes I don’t.
-On a recent outing I didn’t.
-Obviously, if I was going to the store, I felt particularly strong.
+Add the demand of reaching up the shelf and placing items in the cart, and I’m worn out.
+Lifting groceries respectively from the cart to the conveyor belt is out the question, so I swallow my pride and ask for help.
+Sometimes I have sense enough to park in the designated handicapped parking.
+Sometimes I don’t, especially if I feel strong enought to drive myself to the store.
 The problem is I am overly ambitious and my strength is limited.
-I tried to pace myself and walked annoyingly slow.
-I barely made it back to my car and began to get too weak to load my little bag of groceries.
+Though I tried to pace myself and walked annoyingly slow, I barely made it back to my car.
 My strength was spent.

-The corral was not far away by your standards.
-It might as well have been at the top of Mt.
+The corral was not far away by your standards, but it might as well have been at the top of Mt.
 Everest for me.
-I simply could not do anything about it.
-So I left it beside my car and drove off.
-It particularly disturbed me.
-I experienced shopping cart shame.
-Within one week I saw a social media rant about “healthy” people not returning shopping carts to the corral, leaving them in the parking lot to potentially damage our precious vehicles.
-It hit a nerve.
+I simply could not do anything about my empty cart.
+I hung my head in shopping cart shame and left it beside my car and drove off.
+So forgive me, I’ve got a raw nerve about people not returning shopping carts to the corral, people who look healthy, people like me.

 WHY DOES THIS BOTHER YOU SO MUCH?